Divyasricse/devops/docker.md

 **docker pull only downloads an image, while docker run downloads, creates, and starts a container from that image.**

-#Keep container sleep for 5 seconds
+8.Keep container sleep for 5 seconds
 CMD: docker run image-name sleep 5

-#How to run a command on already running container(change a config, check a log, run a quick query)
+9.How to run a command on already running container(change a config, check a log, run a quick query)
 CMD: docker exec container-id cat /etc/hosts

-#Run a container on Detach mode(it will run on background, directly gives the id .and stops automatocally.so you can able to perform other actions)
+10.Run a container on Detach mode(it will run on background, directly gives the id .and stops automatocally.so you can able to perform other actions)
 CMD: docker run -d container-name or ID

 note:if you want to give name to container then run:
 CMD: docker run -d --name divya container-name or ID

-##Run a container on Detach mode(here it won't stop we need to press contrl+c to get out of it or quit)
+11.Run a container on attach mode(here it won't stop we need to press contrl+c to get out of it or quit)
 CMD: docker run container-id

-#if you want to attach back to running container
+12.if you want to attach back to running container
 CMD: docker attach container-id note Lcontainer id is big number like:asdfghjkrtyu so just give asdfg so it will understand because it is unique